santosh519/santosh519/README.md

 ## Santosh Adhikari👨‍💻

-I am a technical professional with a Master's in Electrical Engineering , specializing in data analytics, machine learning, and signal processing.
+I am a technical professional with a Master's in Electrical Engineering, specializing in data analytics, machine learning, and signal processing.
 I build scalable, automated pipelines to process, validate, and analyze data from complex hardware and sensor systems.
-Proficient in Python, MATLAB, R, and C/C++ , I have hands-on experience developing automated validation workflows , ML models , and real-time diagnostic systems.
+Proficient in Python, MATLAB, R, and C/C++, I have hands-on experience developing automated validation workflows, ML models, and real-time diagnostic systems.
 I am driven to translate complex engineering challenges into robust and reliable software solutions.

 <p align="left">
       <a href="https://github.com/santosh519?tab=repositories&sort=stargazers">